What is hydrogen?

 Norwegian Hydrogen Forum

-Norwegian Hydrogen Forum (NHF) was founded in 1996 as a non-profit member organization, which promotes the advantages of hydrogen and ammonia as energy carriers.
-As of 2023, our over 90 members span Norwegian producers, distributors, industry, universities, research institutes, companies in the transportation sector, consulting firms and other organizations interested in hydrogen.
+The Norwegian Hydrogen Forum (NHF) was founded in 1996 as a non-profit member organisation, which promotes the advantages of hydrogen and ammonia as energy carriers.
+As of 2024, our close to 100 members span Norwegian producers, distributors, industry, universities, research institutes, companies in the transportation sector, consulting firms and other organisations related to hydrogen.

 NHF works actively to disseminate key information in Norway on hydrogen and ammonia research and technology commercialisation, market trends and international policy making.
-Moreover, NHF is organizing conferences, seminars, and workshops, some in collaboration with our Nordic sister-organizations, projects, or other national and international stakeholders.
-Updates are provided by publishing newsletters and posting news on www.hydrogen.no.
+Moreover, NHF organises conferences, seminars and workshops (some in collaboration with our Nordic sister organisations, projects, or other national and international stakeholders).
+We distribute newsletters and post news on our website and in social media.

-NHF is convinced that one of the best ways to serve our members is to contribute to establish a substantial market for hydrogen technologies both in Norway and internationally.
-To fulfil this ambition NHF is actively promoting our members' interests towards public authorities and decision makers.
+NHF is convinced that one of the best ways to serve our members is to contribute to establishing a substantial market for hydrogen technologies both in Norway and internationally.
+To fulfil this ambition NHF actively promotes our members' interests towards public authorities and decision makers.

-Recently, NHF has succeeded in getting substantial political attention and support for introduction of hydrogen technologies at regional as well as national level, ensuring strong financial support schemes in the years to come.
+NHF has succeeded in getting substantial political attention and support for the introduction of hydrogen technologies at the regional as well as the national level, ensuring strong financial support schemes in the years to come.

-The basis on which NHF is founded concerns the important role hydrogen will have in the transformation to a greener future.
+The basis on which NHF is founded is the important role of hydrogen in the transformation to a greener future.
 Norway have been a frontrunner when it comes to renewable energy such as hydropower.
 Now, we must show the world that we still are a renewable energy nation to reckon with and take a leading role in the hydrogen and ammonia industry.

 Contacts